-So your ISP sticks you with a dynamic IP.
-To add salt to the wound they only give you one address.
-Many people have opted to use a cable/DSL router to get around this issue.
-The router allows you to use multiple computers sharing one Internet connection and IP address using Network Address Translation (NAT).
+So your Internet service provider sticks you with a dynamic IP address.
+Many people have opted to use a Cable/DSL router to get around this issue.
+This type of router allows you to use multiple computers sharing one Internet connection and IP address through Network Address Translation (NAT).
 A popular one is the LinkSys BEFSR41 4-port Cable/DSL Router.
 There are numerous vendors that make a similar product.
-This article describes how to use No-IP in NAT environment using the LinkSys Cable/DSL Router.
+This article describes how to use No-IP in a NAT environment using the LinkSys Cable/DSL Router.
 If you have a different router, this article is still a good read.

-The router prevents users on the Internet from accessing PCs connected to your local network.
-So you want to run a server, but how are people going to get to your server if your router is not allowing people to connect to your PC.
-Not to fear the LinkSys router has a feature called port forwarding.
-Port forwarding is a mechanism used to take Internet traffic destined for a particular port and then sending it to a computer on your local network.
+This router, like many others, prevents users on the Internet from accessing PCs connected to your local network.
+That is fine, unless you want to run a server, and therefore need the ability for people to connect via the internet.
+This is an easy fix as the LinkSys router has a feature called port forwarding.
+Port forwarding is a mechanism used to take route Internet traffic destined for a particular port to a computer on your local network.

 Setting Up the Update Client

-My external IP addresses is dynamic so I will need to use the No-IP dynamic update client to keep my hostname updated with the most current IP.
-Just install the client on any machine that resides on your local network.
+First, if your external IP is dynamic you will need to download the No-IP dynamic update client to keep your hostname updated with the most current IP.
+Simply install the client on any machine that resides on your local network.
 If you just use the default settings the client will try to send the local LAN IP address to the No-IP servers.
 No-IP doesn’t allow the assignment of private network addresses.
 So what we want to send is the IP address of the router.

-So I have applied the changes and added my host trinkets.servehttp.com to the update client.
-The updater client now updates the host trinkets.servehttp.com with the most current IP address of my LinkSys router.
+So you have applied the changes and added your host yourhost.servehttp.com to the update client.
+The updater client now updates the host yourhost.servehttp.com with the most current IP address of your LinkSys router.

-My friend now enters http://trinkets.servehttp.com into their browser, but whoops… nothing is there.
+Your friend now enters http://yourhost.servehttp.com into their browser, but whoops… nothing is there.
 The router doesn’t have port forwarding configured so it just denies the connection.
-So I need to configure port forwarding.
+So you need to configure port forwarding.
 Open up a web browser and login to your router’s web-based configuration.
 By default the IP address for configuration is set to http://192.168.1.1/.
-Enter the username and password, click on the “Advanced Tab” (congratulations your an advanced user! ).
+Enter the username and password, click on the “Advanced Tab”.
 In the advanced section, click on the “Forwarding” tab.
-Remember I’m running a web server on 192.168.100.2 so I am going to enter 80 in both boxes on the Service Port Range fields and 192.168.100.2 for the IP address.
-Next click apply.
-Voila!!
-Port forwarding is setup for web services.
-Now all my friends can access my server using http://trinkets.servehttp.com/.

 - Each port can only be forwarded to one local IP.
 So we can’t have multiple web servers running on port 80.

-- Need to disable Remote Management to run a web server on port 80.
+- You need to disable Remote Management to run a web server on port 80.

 - When testing your webserver, the external IP address may not work from inside your local network.
-Consider having a friend on a different network connection bringing up your website.
+Consider having a friend on a different network connection bring up your website.